 - Address: 3011 W. Grand Blvd., Suite 500, Detroit

 - Times: Starting in June; check the website for information

 - Cost: Vary; for registered Girl Scouts

-Starting in June, sign up for a Summer Weekend Camp to hone in on your outdoor and innovation skills.
+Starting in June, sign up for a Girl Scouts summer weekend camp to hone your outdoor and innovation skills.
 Traditional options, too.
-Good for girls or all ages.
+Good for girls of all ages.

 - Address: 18917 Joy Road and other locations

 - Cost: Free

 Middle school students can join the HEY Detroit program (Healthy Empowered Youth in Detroit).
 Students work in the community gardens and learn skills to sell the produce at the Sowing Seeds Growing Futures Farmers Market.
 Check ahead for details.